 37 Whitaker St, Savannah, GA 31401

-This lounge is in the bottom of the restaurant listed above, Flock to the Wok.
+This lounge is in the bottom of another restaurant on this list, Flock to the Wok.
 You have to go around the back corner in an alley way, it’s sort of hidden just like the best craft cocktail bars always are!
+Thinks speakeasy vibes and really fancy drinks.

 307 Bull St, Savannah, GA 31401